ethereum/hive/simulators/ethereum/engine/README.md

 tests will have the following execution flow:

     clientA:
       starts in PoW
+      Loop for every test case:
          clientA':
             starts in PoW
-        executes all test cases while transitions to PoS stops
+            executes a single test case while transitions to PoS stops
          clientB:
             starts in PoW
-        syncs to clientA and transitions to PoS executes all test cases
+            syncs to clientA and transitions to PoS executes a single test case
-        stops
-     stops

-    clientB:
-     starts in PoW
-     clientA:
-        starts in PoW
-        executes all test cases while transitions to PoS stops
-     clientB':
-        starts in PoW
-        syncs to clientB and transitions to PoS executes all test cases
             stops
      stops

 ## Test Cases